About Jen Polk, PhD

 Read my story

-In thinking back to how I felt after my PhD, I had no (full-time, meaningful, decently-paying) job.
-I had no prospects.
+When I think back to how I felt after finishing my PhD, I remember having no full-time, meaningful, decently paid job… and no idea what came next.

 What a shift from a few years earlier, when I won a prestigious national multi-year scholarship.
 I had been a promising researcher!
 But now?
 Ugh.